-Traffic category traffic-free, cycle paths, etc. very low low moderate high very high Essential no limit no limit no limit no limit max 50% on a daily section max 1% on a daily section Important no limit no limit no limit max 50% on a daily section max 1% on a daily section not allowed Additional no limit no limit max 50% on a daily section max 1% on a daily section not allowed not allowed
+TRAFFIC traffic-free, cycle paths etc. very low low moderate high very high Essential no limit no limit no limit no limit max 50% on a daily section max 1% on a daily section Important no limit no limit no limit max 50% on a daily section max 1% on a daily section not allowed Additional no limit no limit max 50% on a daily section max 1% on a daily section not allowed not allowed

-^{} A remedy action needs to be implemented before the next certification.
+A remedy action needs to be implemented before the next certification.

-2.1.3 Surface and width
+2.1.5 Surface and width

-The surface shall be suitable for use by cyclists with any type of trekking or touring bike in normal weather conditions during the local cycling season.
+- ESSENTIAL CRITERION: The surface shall be suitable for use by cyclists with any type of trekking or touring bike in normal weather conditions during the local cycling season.
 It shall be smooth and solid enough to ride, so it must either be asphalted or paved with another resistant material.
 In exceptional circumstances, loose material may be used but must be consolidated.
-No more than 1% of a daily section shall lead on cobblestone or unimproved surfaces.

-At least 50% of any daily section of the route shall be as rideable as high-quality asphalt.

-The surface shall be as rideable as high-quality asphalt.
+No more than 1% of a daily section shall lead on cobblestone or unimproved surfaces. - IMPORTANT CRITERION: At least 50% of any daily section of the route shall be as rideable as highquality asphalt. - ADDITIONAL CRITERION: The surface shall be as rideable as high-quality asphalt.
 The width shall allow smooth traffic of multitrack bicycles (bikes with two-wheeled trailers, hand bikes etc.) in both directions.

-2.1.4 Gradients
+2.1.6 Gradients

-The cumulative elevation gain or loss on a daily section does not exceed 1000 m.

-The cumulative elevation gain or loss on a daily section does not exceed 500 m.

-The cumulative elevation change (gain plus loss) on any 1 km of the route does not exceed 60 m.
+- ESSENTIAL CRITERION: The cumulative elevation gain or loss on a daily section does not exceed 1000 m. - IMPORTANT CRITERION: The cumulative elevation gain or loss on a daily section does not exceed 500 m. - ADDITIONAL CRITERION: The cumulative elevation change (gain plus loss) on any 1 km of the route does not exceed 60 m.
 There are no slopes that are too steep to ride for the target groups.